Steps To Enter The U.S. On An F-1 or J-1 Visa

 Step 5: Arrival to the University

-Pace University is required by the U.S. Department of Homeland Security and the Department of State to report international students' arrival, full-time registration, academic status and progress, local address, as well as other information.
+Pace University is required by the U.S. Department of Homeland Security and the Department of State to report international students' arrival, full-time registration, academic status and progress, and local address, as well as other information.

 Mandatory Check-in Procedure